nishanttotla/ContainerCamp2016/SCRATCHPAD.md

 connections).
 Deploying your application across multiple availability zones makes you ready for unexpected outages.
 So if there is an outage with a particular availability zone your application stays online.
+- To look up Docker logs on Ubuntu 16.04, use `journalctl -t dockerd`, then use 'G' to go to the bottom.

 ### Useful Links
 1. [How to create your first Digital Ocean Droplet](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-droplet-virtual-server)